28

 What is RDBMS?

-Relational Database Management System (RDBMS) is also a software and a subnet of DBMS that stores data in a structured manner in a tabular format.
-These tables are divided into two types that are rows and columns, with each row refers a separate record and each column indicating a field inside that record.
+Relational Database Management System (RDBMS) is also a software and a subset of DBMS that stores data in a structured manner in a tabular format.
+These tables are divided into two types, rows and columns, with each row referring to a separate record and each column indicating a field inside that record.
 RDBMSs use Structured Query Language (SQL) to query and manage data.

 Why do we use RDBMS?